 Postbiotics:

 Postbiotics are the beneficial compounds produced by healthy gut microbes.
 While we can’t always replace the microbes themselves, we can supplement their by-products to support gut health.
-Options like Sunbutyrate or Ther-biotic Postbiotic deliver these helpful by-products for additional microbiome support.
+Options like Sunbutyrate or Ther-biotic Postbiotic deliver these helpful by-products to support the microbiome.
 These substances help to nourish our gut health, immune system, metabolic processes, brain health, and more.
 The next wave of growth in gut health supplements will be led by research on postbiotics.

 Mucosal Support: